DaveVoorhis/Wrapd/docs/index.md

 1. Create your database.
 Wrapd is a "SQL first" library, so the assumption is that the database exists, either via Wrapd's schema migration mechanisms or externally defined.

-2. Define your SQL queries inside Java.
-Collectively, your query definitions form a database abstraction layer.
-All the SQL lives within the database abstraction layer.
-Normally, no SQL is found outside it, because all queries will be invoked by regular type-safe Java methods.
+2. Define your SQL queries in your project.
+A collection of query definitions specifies a database abstraction layer.

-3. Run the code generator to test the query definitions and generate Java source code from them and compile the source code to binary .class files.
+3. Run the code generator to test the query definitions and generate Java source code to invoke them.

-4. Use the generated methods to invoke your previously-defined SQL queries with type-checked parameters and no visible SQL.
+4. Use the generated methods to run your previously-defined SQL queries with type-checked parameters and no visible SQL.
 SELECT queries emit Java Streams with native, statically type-checked attributes.

 ### Documentation and examples are a work-in-progress.
 Wrapd will soon be available on Maven Central.
 Watch this space! ###